mfolk/hello-world/vfd-swmr-user-guide.md

 * And it makes guarantees for the maximum time from write to availability of data for read, provided that the reading and writing systems and their interconnections can keep up with the data flow.

+For details on how VFD SWMR is implemented, see [LINK to RFC].

 # Quick start